 - Contribute to a Traditional IRA (non-deductible if income exceeds limits)

-- Convert to Roth IRA—typically immediately to avoid taxable growth
+- Convert that amount to a Roth IRA—ideally soon after contribution to avoid taxable growth

-- Timing: Best executed when traditional IRA balances are minimal or isolated
+- Timing: Best executed when pre-tax IRA balances are minimal or rolled into an employer plan (so only after-tax funds remain).

-Use Case: Ideal for individuals with high income and limited access to employer Roth options.
+- Use Case: Ideal for high earners with limited access to direct Roth IRA contributions.

 The Mega Backdoor Roth

-The Mega Backdoor Roth allows significantly larger Roth contributions—up to $46,000+ in 2025—by leveraging after-tax contributions within a 401(k) plan.
+The Mega Backdoor Roth allows significantly larger Roth contributions by leveraging after-tax contributions within a 401(k) plan.

-- Convert After-Tax Funds to Roth via in-plan conversion or rollover to Roth IRA
+- Convert those after-tax funds to Roth—either through an in-plan Roth conversion or rollover to a Roth IRA.

 - In-service withdrawals or in-plan Roth conversions